- Scientific name: Conger conger

 Methods and Techniques to Catch Conger Eel

 Smaller congers – usually referred to as strap conger – often take baits meant for other species such as ray and cod.
 However, due to the potential size of conger eels, and the rough ground they inhabit, anglers specifically targeting big conger eels require heavy-duty tackle.
-Stiff beachcasters, big multiplier reels are the right equipment to hook and land a big eel.
+Stiff beachcasters, big multiplier reels are the right equipment to hook and land a big conger.
 Generally it is heavy rock marks which give access to deep water which hold conger, meaning long casting distances are rarely needed when fishing for conger eels.
-Rigs with wire snoods or very heavy 150lb+ mono are usually used as the conger’s sharp teeth can cut through normal mono, and heavy gauge hooks sized 6/0 – 10/0 are the right size.
-Cronus Conger Traces are specifically designed for anglers looking to target this species and feature 200lb monofilament attached to a size 8/0 heavy gauge hook – click here to view and purchase for only £1.49 each.
+Rigs with wire snoods or very heavy 150lb+ mono are usually used as the conger’s sharp teeth can cut through normal mono, and heavy gauge hooks sized 6/0 – 10/0 are then necessary.
+A good choice is WSB Tackle’s Mono Conger Trace which features a size 8/0 hook, a size 4/0 crane swivel and 200lb heavy-duty monofilament line making it ideal for anglers tageting conger around the British Isles.
+Click here to view and purchase for only £1.89.

-By a long way mackerel baits are the most commonly used to catch conger with mackerel flappers, mackerel heads, mackerel fillets and full small mackerel all proven to catch conger.
-However, full large squid, cuttlefish and bluey can also catch big eels, while some anglers have success using rocking or pouting as bait, as these species are likely food sources which conger eels will come across in their natural environment.
+Mackerel baits are the most commonly used to catch conger with mackerel flappers, heads, and fillets all proven to catch conger.
+Full large squid, cuttlefish and bluey can also catch big eels, while some anglers have success using rocking or pouting as bait, as these species are likely food sources which conger eels will come across in their natural environment.
 The very roughest and heaviest ground has the highest chance of being home to a conger eel, and tackle loss will inevitably be high.
-For this reason anglers should incorporate some sort or rotten bottom or weak link release into the rigs they use – have a look at the short range conger rig featured in the Rigs Section of this website.
+For this reason anglers should incorporate some sort or rotten bottom or weak link release into the rigs they use – have a look at the short range conger rig featured in the rigs section of this website.
 Knowing when to strike a conger bite can be difficult as conger can be surprisingly shy biters, so it is wise to give them time to take a bait fully before striking and reeling in.
 However, if a conger is given too long it may well make its way into a hole or manage to wedge itself into a crevice or crack.
 If this happens a decent-sized conger will likely be impossible to budge and the angler will have no choice other than to pull until the line breaks.
-Knowing when to strike and reel in with conger eels is a matter of judgement (and to a certain extent luck).
+Knowing when to strike and reel in with conger eels is a matter of judgement.
 It is also wise to leave the reel on the ratchet so that a conger taking and moving off with a bait will take line and give an audible warning.
 Using this method eliminates the risk of the rod being pulled into the sea – something a large conger eel is more than capable of doing.